roug84/Hector-ROMERO-CV/index.md

 Laboratoire Traitement du Signal et de l'Image (LTSI).
 Université de Rennes 1, Campus de Beaulieu.
 Bât 22, 35042 Rennes, France.
   +33 6 148 252 10                   hector@cenidet.edu.mx
 ## Currently________________________________________
-### Postdoctoral researcher (September 2013- present)
+### Postdoctoral researcher (September 2016- present)
-_Laboratoire Traitement du Signal et de l'Image, LTSI, Rennes, France_
+_CEA, Grenoble, France_

-**Project:** Initiative Nationale Technologique d’Envergure pour une Neuro Stimulation Evoluée (INTENSE).
+**Project:** Diabeloop artifitial pancreas.

-**Research subject:** “Physiological signal processing and development of adaptive control systems for the treatment of heart failure”.
+**Research subject:** “Modeling the effect of physical activity on the glucose dynamics”.

 **Main activities and results:**
-*	5 patents submitted with SORIN.
-1 article published in TBME, IEEE, 2 articles presented in 2 international conferences.
+*	1 article (Physiological Measurement, IOP science), 2 international conferences (ATTD, Paris, 2017 et ICAMPAM, Maryland, 2017), 1 national conference (SFD, Lille, 2017), and 1 article in major revision (Journal of Applied Physiology, APN).

-*	Design, development and implementation of real time adaptive control systems for the regulation of the instantaneous heart rate via vagus nerve stimulation.
+* Signal processing of acceloremeters, heart rate monitoring systems, insulin pump, continous glucose measurement sensors: extraction, filtering and processing for modeling.

-*	Design and development of a data acquisition and signal processing system.
+* Development of an original branched model for converting accelerometer and heart rate signal into energy expenditure, a nonñinear model (based on a neural network) for converting accelerometer signal into energy expenditure.

-*	Design and development of a model control framework used for model-based control design.
+* blackbox models of the effect of physical activity, meal and insulin on the glucose dynamics.

-*	Design and clinical evaluation of the control system validation protocol: tests on 11 sheep at (HEGP).
+•	Analysis and physiological modeling of the effect of physical activity on the glucose dynamics.

 ## Education_______________________________________
 ### PhD in automatic control  				 	          (February 2010 - January 2013)